-This course covers the history, major philosophies, components, and current practices and problems of the field of corrections.
-Topics include historical evolution, functions of the various components, alternatives to incarceration, treatment programs, inmate control, and other related topics.
-Upon completion, students should be able to explain the various components, processes, and functions of the correctional system.
-This course has been approved for transfer under the CAA as a pre-major and/or elective course requirement for the AA & AS degrees.
+This course is a continuation of CSC 139 using the Visual BASIC programming language with object-oriented programming principles.
+Emphasis is placed on event-driven programming methods, including creating and manipulating objects, classes, and using object-oriented tools such as the class debugger.
+Upon completion, students should be able to design, code, test, debug, and implement objects using the appropriate environment.
+This course has been approved for transfer under the CAA and ICAA as a pre-major and/or elective course requirement for the AA & AS degrees.